njiang37/sc18_stashing_switch/README.md

-# sc18_stashing_switch
+#Simulation infrastructure for "Exploiting Idle Resources in a High-Radix Switch for Supplemental Storage"

-Simulation infrastructure for
+Supercomputing 2018

-"Exploiting Idle Resources in a High-Radix Switch for Supplemental Storage" Supercomputing 2018
+Code release is pending internal code audit.